signifyd/magento2/docs/PAYMENT-DETAILS-GATEWAY.md

 </config>
 ```

-Settings for a gateway must be set on core_config_data table on Magento database using below string as path.
+The settings for a gateway must be set on the core_config_data table within the Magento database using the string below as path.

 ```
 signifyd/gateway_integration/{payment_method_code}
 ```

-The value must be a JSON string which need to include two properties: gateway and params.
+The value must be a JSON string which needs to include two properties: gateway and params.

 The "gateway" property must include the gateway class name with duplicated slashes.
-E.g. if class name is \Signifyd\Models\Payment\Authorizenet it must be provided as \\Signifyd\\Models\\Payment\\Authorizenet.
+E.g. if the class' name is \Signifyd\Models\Payment\Authorizenet, then it must be provided as \\Signifyd\\Models\\Payment\\Authorizenet.

-The "params" property should include information needed by payment gateway class to comunicate with gateway API.
-E.g. for \Signifyd\Models\Payment\Authorizenet class params "name" and "transactionKey".
+The "params" property should include the information needed by the payment gateway class to comunicate with the gateway API.
+E.g. for \Signifyd\Models\Payment\Authorizenet - the class parameters "name" and "transactionKey".

-Each param on "params" property can be provided as a direct value or as a path for some existing Magento setting.
+Each parameter on "params" property can be provided as a direct value or as a path for some existing Magento setting.

-To provide a param as a direct value properties "type" and "value" must be provided.
-For "type" property the string "direct" must be set and "value" property must contain the param actual value.
-Below example show how to provide AuthorizeNet transaction key.
+To provide a parameter as a direct value, the properties "type" and "value" must be provided.
+For the "type" property, the string "direct" must be set and the "value" property must contain the parameter's actual value.
+Below example shows how to provide the AuthorizeNet transaction key.

 ```json
 {"params":{"transactionKey":{"type":"direct","value":"XSS983HDN3"}}}
 ```

-To provide a param as a reference to an existing Magento setting properties "type" and "path" must me provided.
-For "type" property the string "path" must be set and "path" property must contain the path for the desired setting.
-Below example show how to get AuthorizeNet transaction key from AuthorizeNet official extension, this way it is not necessary to re-type the transaction key directly on settings, extension will get it from the provided path.
-Also, if for some reason the transaction key is changed on AuthorizeNet extension settings will be not necessary to change it on gateway integration settings.
+To provide a parameter as a reference to an existing Magento setting, the properties "type" and "path" must me provided.
+For the "type" property, the string "path" must be set and the "path" property must contain the path for the desired setting.
+Below example shows how to get the AuthorizeNet transaction key from AuthorizeNet's official extension: this way re-typing the transaction key directly in settings is not necessary.
+The extension will get it from the provided path.
+Also, if for some reason the transaction key is changed on AuthorizeNet's extension settings, changing it on the gateway integration settings will not be necessary.

 ```json
 {"params":{"transactionKey":{"type":"path","path":"authorize_net/anet_core/trans_key"}}}
 ```

-Finally, after it is defined the gateway class and params, perform the insert SQL command on database.
+Finally, after the gateway class and parameters are defined, perform the insert SQL command on the database.

 ```sql
 INSERT INTO core_config_data(path, value) VALUES(